 In decision 1/CP.21, whereby the COP adopted the Paris Agreement, the COP, inter alia:

-- Invited the IPCC to provide a special report in 2018 on the impacts of global warming of 1.5°C above pre-industrial levels and related global greenhouse gas emission pathways (paragraph 21);
+- Invited the IPCC to provide a special report in 2018 on the impacts of global warming of 1.5°C above pre-industrial levels and related global greenhouse gas emission pathways (paragraph 21).
+This Special Report has been produced, and a Special Event will be held on 4 December in Katowice during the SBSTA 49 session.

 - Requested the SBSTA to provide advice on how the assessments of the IPCC can inform the global stocktake of the implementation of the Agreement pursuant to its Article 14 of the Agreement and report on this matter to the Ad Hoc Working Group on the Paris Agreement (APA) at its second session (paragraph 101).
 For the advice provided, please see the SBSTA 45 report, paragraphs 47-56.